Trading 212’s cash ISA: what’s the catch?

 In our test, we received the money after one working day.

-Trading 212’s cash ISA is covered by the Financial Services Compensation Scheme (FSCS) up to £85,000, providing a potential safety net for savers in case the company ever goes bankrupt.
+However, your savings with Trading 212 are as safe as they would be with any other regulated financial institution.
+Their cash ISA is covered by the Financial Services Compensation Scheme (FSCS) up to £120,000, providing a potential safety net for savers in case the company ever goes bankrupt.

-This is a significant improvement over the interest offered within their investment accounts, where some uninvested cash was previously held in money market funds without FSCS protection.
+This is a significant improvement over the interest offered within their investment accounts, where some uninvested cash is held in Qualifying Money Market Funds (QMMFs) without FSCS protection.

 Additional features